cpacker/MemGPT/docs/autogen.md

 ]
 ```

-!!! info "Making internal monologue visible to AutoGen"
+> 📘 Making internal monologue visible to AutoGen
+>

-    By default, MemGPT's inner monologue and function traces are hidden from other AutoGen agents.
+> By default, MemGPT's inner monologue and function traces are hidden from other AutoGen agents.
+>

-    You can modify `interface_kwargs` to change the visibility of inner monologue and function calling:
+> You can modify `interface_kwargs` to change the visibility of inner monologue and function calling:
-    ```python
+> ```python
-    interface_kwargs = {
+> interface_kwargs = {
-        "debug": False,  # this is the equivalent of the --debug flag in the MemGPT CLI "show_inner_thoughts": True,  # this controls if internal monlogue will show up in AutoGen MemGPT agent's outputs "show_function_outputs": True,  # this controls if function traces will show up in AutoGen MemGPT agent's outputs }
+>     "debug": False,  # this is the equivalent of the --debug flag in the MemGPT CLI
+>     "show_inner_thoughts": True,  # this controls if internal monlogue will show up in AutoGen MemGPT agent's outputs
+>     "show_function_outputs": True,  # this controls if function traces will show up in AutoGen MemGPT agent's outputs
+> }
-    ```
+> ```

 The only parts of the `agent_groupchat.py` file you need to modify should be the `config_list` and `config_list_memgpt` (make sure to change `USE_OPENAI` to `True` or `False` depending on if you're trying to use a local LLM server like web UI, or OpenAI's API).
 Assuming you edited things correctly, you should now be able to run `agent_groupchat.py`:
 ```sh